bnhopkins/RefugeesOnRails/Week 07 - Javascript/README.md

 #More on Bootstrap

 ##Tuesday
-TBD - continue with styling & bootstrap or other gem usage

 Lesson Goals

-Understand the 3 ways in which styles could be defined.
-1hr [May not be necessary depending on class' understanding of CSS though vital to understanding the wins with a gem like bootstrap]
+- Understand the 3 ways in which styles could be defined.
+1hr
-Appreciate the role that the bootstrap gem plays.
-1.5 hrs Understand responsive design.
-0.5hr [Not Crucial] Assignment/group work.
+- Appreciate the role that the bootstrap gem plays.
+1.5 hrs
+- Understand responsive design.
+0.5hr [Not Crucial]
+- Assignment/group work.

 Approach
-Understand the 3 ways in which styles could be defined.
+- Understand the 3 ways in which styles could be defined.
 - Demonstrate the pain with replicating modifications for the same visual display multiple times accross elements.
-1. Apply inline style to any of the textboxes in the blog form. (border-radius: 5px; height: 23px; width: 278px;)
+ + Apply inline style to any of the textboxes in the blog form. (border-radius: 5px; height: 23px; width: 278px;)
-2. Apply the same inline style on all other input boxes.
+ + Apply the same inline style on all other input boxes.
  3. Modify one of the inline styles.
  4. Apply the same modification to all the inline styles.

 - Demonstrate how this pain can be eased.
 Eventually introducing styling of html elements using classes.
  1. Extract inline style as a class into separate style block on top of form.
  2. Replace inline style on individual elements with reference to the defined class in the extracted block.
  3. Now change color of input box to blue. (color: blue)
  4. Refresh page to reflect modified input box attributes.
  5. Extract style block into a separate file (form_fields.css) to show that this can actually be decoupled further.
  6. Set input box font size to 20px (font-size: 18px;).

 - Demonstrate different sections of the same page can be styled differently.
 Eventually introducing styling of html elements using ids and element tags.
 1. Add style for `Back` link in form_fields.css refrencing it the `back-link` id.
 Set text color to green (color: green).